-Max (Dillon Casey) and Jessica (Nina Dobrev) might only be in high school but they are very much in love with Max sneaking into Jessica's room to spend nights with her whilst her mum is oblivious to what is going on.
-But just being in love is not enough for them and they decide to get married, which doesn't go down well with her divorced parents or his.
+Max (Dillon Casey - A Perfect Christmas) and Jessica (Nina Dobrev - My Daughter's Secret) might only be in high school but they are very much in love with Max sneaking into Jessica's room to spend nights with her whilst her mum is oblivious to what is going on.
+But just being in love is not enough for them and despite being young they decide to get married, which doesn't go down well with Jessica's divorced parents or his.
 But whilst Jessica gets in to Harvard as planned Max doesn't but decides to go with her and find work in construction for a year till he can apply again.
 But being young, married and at college certainly is no walk in the park especially as with Max working and Jessica studying they don't spend as much time together as they would like which leads to jealousy when Jessica spends more time with a male student who makes a play for her.

 Young love, will it last?
 Going from my own personal experience young love doesn't last but that is the million dollar question in "Too Young to Marry" as we watch Max and Jessica discover that high school love is different to when they get married and head to college.
 As such we see when they head to Harvard they start to make new friends and are not together all the time like they would like.
 It is all pretty obvious stuff especially when long term plans are changed and Jessica gets her head turned by another student who flirts with her.
 But at the same time many of the issues raised in "Too Young to Marry" are believable especially when they find themselves ending up growing apart as they end up with different interests, priorities and friends.